Katkevich/UnrealRanges/README.md

 The goal of UnrealRanges library is to provide a modern, composable, performant, and easy-to-use interface for Unreal Engine containers, out of the box.

-UnrealRanges offers:

-* A large selection of algorithms and views adaptors for creating powerful and efficient data pipelines
-* Unreal Engine containers support (TArray, TSet, TMap, etc.)
-* **Discoverability** – Each view adaptor and algorithm for a particular view is essentially a **C++ method** of that view, meaning auto-complete in most IDEs will work out of the box.
-In my opinion, this is the most appealing, important, and powerful feature of this library, one that is hard to overestimate.
-You simply type a *dot* on your keyboard, and your IDE’s auto-complete instantly shows the available adaptors and algorithms.
-Just like in C# or Rust!
-No more abusing `operator|` overload set nonsence.
-* Improved safety compared to standard library iterators and ranges (due to iteration model which is based on *cursors* instead of *iterators*)
-* Near zero overhead and overall improved run-time efficiency for some common operations (due to usage of so-called *internal iteration* for most common algorithms)
-* Consistency and const-correctness (C++20 ranges are known for not providing const-correctness for some of its views of for having caching *begin()* which is a SUPER bad decision IMHO and it will hurt C++ ranges reputation badly)

-## Documentation ##

-Work-in-progress...

 ## A Quick Example ##

 ```cpp